fastforwardlabs/mdffreport12/src/03-technical.md

 [Prototype](#prototype) for more discussion), the neural network approaches discussed above remain robust in the presence of small amounts of anomaly (less than 10%).
-This is mainly because introducing a small percentage of anomalies does not significantly affect the network’s model of normal behaviour.
+This is mainly because introducing a small percentage of anomalies does not significantly affect the network’s model of normal behavior.
 For scenarios where anomalies are known to occur sparingly, our experiment results relax the requirement of assembling a dataset of labeled normal samples for training.